 Why is the BLM involved with renewable energy?

 The BLM manages millions of acres of public lands in the California Desert.
 These lands have some of the highest solar energy potential in the world, and can play a key role in meeting California's clean energy needs.
-The federal government has prioritized renewable energy on public lands, and the BLM has responded by approving more than a dozen solar and wind projects involving public lands in California between 2010 and early 2012.
+The federal government has prioritized renewable energy on public lands, and the BLM has responded by approving nearly 20 solar, wind, and geothermal projects involving public lands in California between 2010 and mid 2014.

 Is the BLM proposing these projects?

-No. Private companies apply to the BLM to essentially "lease" public lands for a specific period of time, usually 30 years.
+No. Private companies apply to the BLM for a right-of-way to use public lands for a specific period of time, usually 30 years.
 The BLM reviews these applications and adds requirements to limit environmental impacts.
 If an application is approved, the private company is responsible for building, operating and decommissioning the project.

 Is the BLM using taxpayer money to process these applications?